kanbanyte/sepa/assessments/srs.md

 # Functional Requirements
 The system to be developed is a Robot Vision System for a Pick and Place Task.\
-The system is designed to enable a robot to identify the objects that need to be picked up and placed.\
+The system is designed to enable a cobot to identify the objects that need to be picked up and placed.\
 To achieve this, the system should have the following functionality:
 * **Real-time Object Detection, Processing, and Analysis:**\
 The system should be able to handle real-time object detection, processing, and analysis to ensure accuracy and speed.
 * **Object Location Data Communication:**\
-The system should be able to communicate the object location data to the robot arm.
+The system should be able to communicate the object location data to the cobot.
 * **Continuous Learning and Adaptation:**\
 The system should have the ability to continuously learn and adapt to novel objects and locations.
 * **Autonomous Systems:**\